boisgera/pandoc/mkdocs/index.md

 !!! warning
     This documentation is dedicated to the [latest version of the project available on github](https://github.com/boisgera/pandoc).
-    It is automatically tested with Python 3.10 against pandoc 2.19.2, [the latest release of pandoc](https://pandoc.org/releases.html)
+    It is automatically tested with Python 3.10 against pandoc 2.19.2.
-    at the moment I am writing this.
+    At the moment I am writing this,
+    [the latest release of pandoc](https://pandoc.org/releases.html)
+    is pandoc 3.0.1.